Quick answer

 These signs show growing confidence.

-Why English learning is harder for Indian children — and what actually helps
+Why is English learning harder for Indian children — and what actually helps?

 - Phonics instruction — teaching letter sounds rather than whole-word memorisation